Preconception Preparation

 +

-This is why every clinical guide says start your prenatal three months out.
+This is why every clinical guide says to start your prenatal three months out.
 The cells that will become your child are already developing.

 What charting reveals before you start trying